Adesina08/snack-track-insight-app/README.md

 ### Logging meals

 On the log consumption page you can switch between **Manual Entry** and **AI Capture**.
-Manual entry only shows the meal form, while AI Capture also records audio or video which is transcribed using Whisper.
+Manual entry only shows the meal form, while AI Capture also records audio or video which is transcribed using Azure Speech to Text when credentials are provided (otherwise Whisper is used).

 ### Deploying to Azure